CARA

 Working with the Radio Amateurs of Canada (RAC), Innovation, Science and Economic Development Canada (ISED) plans to update the Basic Amateur Exam questions and answers in early 2025"

-If you have any questions, please Contact the training coordinator at training@caraham.org
+If you have any questions or need further information, feel free to reach out to our training coordinator at training@caraham.org.

 Where else can I get training?